scorpiontornado/Predictive-text-neural-network-3.0/README.md

 # Predictive-text-neural-network-3.0
 My year 10 IST capstone project - a Pygame app combining a neural network to recognise handwritten digits with a markov chain model to predict the current and next words.
-Originally intended to help individuals that struggle with using a keyboard, but are familiar with handwriting.
+The project was originally intended to help individuals that struggle with using a keyboard, but are familiar with handwriting.
 Handwriting digits is a slow process, so I took inspiration from smartphone text prediction to remedy this.

 The neural network was created in my Kaggle notebook here: https://www.kaggle.com/code/scorpiontornado/predictive-text-neural-network/